Sunday, 4 February 2024

 In order to circumvent this, I needed to grab a PCIe extender so I could take the x4 signal from below the GPU and mount the NIC vertically in a card slot that my ATX full tower case conveniently had available.

 Here's the PCIe extender I used (less than US$15), capable of PCIe 3.0 x4 speeds for the 10GbE card.
+As a PCIe 3.0 product, if you're connecting this to a PCIe 4.0 card, you might need to go into the BIOS to limit the slot to PCIe 3.0 speeds.
 For my needs, it was important that the male end didn't rise too much above the motherboard connector and the cable is flexible enough to clear the gap below the RTX 4090.
 Also important to check the length, 23cm was more than enough for me.

 Notice the white 4-pin JST power connector if needed on the female PCIe end.
 Not needed for the low-power 10GbE network card.